 \subsection{Linear response in dynamical systems}

-The Maximum Entropy Principle is a powerful tool as it allows to establish a link between the description of a system in terms of its states $\omega$ and thermodynamics, characterized by macroscopic averages.
-However, many scientists \cite{gaspard:04,dorfman:99,hoover:12,gallavotti:95,ruelle:97} starting from Boltzmann himself \cite{boltzmann:02}, tried to construct equilibrium and non-equilibrium statistical physics from the microscopic dynamics of the system.
-At equilibrium, the problem can be formally stated this way.
-"Given an autonomous dynamical system in a compact phase space $\cM$, is there a natural probability measure characterizing how trajectories sample this phase space?
+The Maximum Entropy Principle is a powerful tool as it allows for the establishment of a link between the description of a system in terms of its states $\omega$ and thermodynamics, characterized by macroscopic averages.
+However, many scientists \cite{gaspard:04,dorfman:99,hoover:12,gallavotti:95,ruelle:97} starting with Boltzmann himself \cite{boltzmann:02}, tried to construct equilibrium and non-equilibrium statistical physics from the microscopic dynamics of the system.
+At equilibrium, the problem can be formally stated this way. ``Given an autonomous dynamical system in a compact phase space $\cM$, is there a natural probability measure characterizing how trajectories sample this phase space?
 Under which conditions does this probability take the exponential form \eqref{eq:GibbsStatPhys}?".
-Autonomous means here that the vector field of the dynamical system is independent on time, what we refer to an equilibrium situation.
-Natural means "for typical initial conditions", i.e. selected with respect to the Lebesgue measure on $\cM$.
+Autonomous means here that the vector field of the dynamical system is independent of time, what we refer to as an equilibrium situation.
+Natural means ``for typical initial conditions", i.e. selected with respect to the Lebesgue measure on $\cM$.

 The natural context to address this question is ergodic theory.
 For flows preserving the volume in the phase space, the natural measure is the Liouville measure \cite{gaspard:98}.
 For dissipative systems, the natural measure is the so-called Sinai-Ruelle-Bowen measure (SRB) \cite{young:02} whose existence is guaranteed in a specific class of dynamical systems (e.g. axiom A, uniformly hyperbolic \cite{bowen:75,walters:75}).
 It is given by the weak-limit of the Lebesgue measure under the flow of the dynamics \cite{ruelle:99}.
-In these systems, there exist in addition a remarkable finite partition of the phase space, called Markov partition, allowing to map the trajectories of the dynamical system to the trajectories of a Markov chain (symbolic coding).
+In these systems, there exists in addition a remarkable finite partition of the phase space, called Markov partition.
+This allows us to map the trajectories of the dynamical system to the trajectories of a Markov chain (symbolic coding).
 The SRB measure is then the invariant measure of this Markov chain.
 This is a Gibbs distribution with a potential determined by the Jacobian of the flow \cite{ruelle:67,bowen:75,georgii:88}.
-It obeys as well a Maximum Entropy Principle.
+It obeys a Maximum Entropy Principle as well.